AaronRMartinez/AaronRMartinez/README.md

 ## 🎯 Objective

-My interest in technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.
+My long-standing interest in technology has fueled my passion for cybersecurity.
+This GitHub profile serves not only as a digital portfolio but also as a repository for personal projects and accomplishments.
+As I continue to pursue my passion and education in this field, I intend to expand this repository well into the future.

 ### Cybersecurity Certificates